-If you are enrolling in Medicare, you may question whether you really need Part D prescription drug coverage.
-You pay a monthly premium for Part D, and it may feel like an unnecessary expense if you don’t take any prescription drugs.
-Or, you may have other prescription benefits and wonder if you need Part D too.
+If you’re enrolling in Medicare, you may question whether you really need Part D prescription drug coverage.
+Beneficiaries pay a monthly premium for Part D, it may feel like an unnecessary expense if you don’t take any prescriptions.
+You may have other prescription benefits and wonder if you need Part D.

 What is the Medicare Part D Late Enrollment Penalty?

-After that IEP, you will pay a Medicare Part D penalty if you go without one of these types of prescription drug plans for 63 days or more:
+After that IEP, you’ll pay a Medicare Part D late enrollment penalty if you go without one of these types of prescription drug plans for 63 days or more:

 - A Medicare Part D plan